john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Filter the particles by type
 - [ ] Get some energy distributions

-- 10/3 1:44 pm working on a new detector that catches ALL the bremsstrahlung
+- 10/3 1:44 pm 2.5 hrs working on a new detector that catches ALL the bremsstrahlung.
+Also testing out different physics lists and running simulations to compare.
+Also made sure that each one is relativistic, and found out that yes they are.
+Next step is to run simulations filtering out particles like only displaying the electrons or only the photons.